 Flood Tide Fishing For Tailing Redfish

 Spring, Summer and Fall around Pawleys Island can be magical season.
-A season that we as fisherman have longed for all winter long.
+Flood tide is a season that we as fisherman have longed for all winter long.
 Warm water, longer days and lunar tides that flood grass flats.
 Big tides bring schools of Tailing REDFISH looking to gorge themselves in the shallows.
 Feeding on fiddler crabs or anything else they may stir up as the root around in shallow water.
 Sight fishing for tailing Redfish is really a gift because there are only so many fishable days.
 Optimal tides for my favorite flats must be a minim of 5.5 feet in height to flood most flats with wind direction and current having a major effect.
 A 5.7 – 5.9 is about perfect for the Pawleys Island area.
 With a short season and small windows we try and take full advantage of every fish able tide.
 For me, there’s something special about standing on a poling platform and gliding quietly across a flat hunting Redfish.

 Fly Fishing For Tailing Redfish